This process has a cost that may vary from $200 (minimum) to $1,000

 forming an LLC in New Mexico which is

 According to New Mexico’s laws, a company that has a physical presence in the state should register as a foreign LLC.
 When the law talks about physical presence it mean different things, like a store, an office, or a warehouse, to even a sales representative or workers in the state.

 Some other restrictions or changes to the law we’ve mentioned could happen, especially if they include some areas like Internet sales.
 In the majority of the other cases if you have workers, offices, or stores in any other state, you should register.
 Learn more about incorporating in New Mexico.

-Visit the New Mexico Secretary of State site here.
+New Mexico Secretary of State site here.

 To start registering your business in New Mexico you need a Foreign Limited Liability Company Application for Registration.
 The New Mexico Secretary of State approves these documents, and it can be easily downloaded from the Secretary of the State website.

 Filling the form is almost the same process for all the companies that apply.
 You need some of the documents that you use to create an LLC in the state where your company was created initially.
 However there are some details that are not required in other states and that maybe you did not expected to be needed, being more specific, New Mexico needs you to provide some documents or information like:

 • The name of your company LLC when it was created in its original state.